mbadolato/iTerm2-Color-Schemes/README.md

 The Fahrenheit theme was created by [jonascarpay](https://github.com/jonascarpay) based on [fcpg](https://github.com/fcpg)'s [vim-fahrenheit](https://github.com/fcpg/vim-fahrenheit) Vim theme.

-The Calamity theme was created by [Pustur](https://github.com/Pustur)
+The Calamity and Rapture themes were created by [Pustur](https://github.com/Pustur)

 The Purple Peter theme was created by [DeChamp](https://github.com/dechamp)